hildebrando001/Predict-house-prices-ML/README.md

 # Machine Learning
-# Aprendizado de Máquina

-**Upload, process data and prepare an interactive Machine Learning Data App using streamlit.**
+**Load, treat data and prepare an interactive Machine Learning Data App using streamlit.**

 The goal of this project is to create a Machine Learning Data App to predict the price of houses in Boston City USA.
 This data set is available in the sklearn library.